Integer colorings with forbidden rainbow sums: Introduction

 Therefore, Theorem~\ref{thm: hrange} is asymptotically sharp for $A=[n]$ and then the typical structure of rainbow sum-free $r$-colorings of $[n]$ immediately follows from~(\ref{eq: int}). \begin{cor} For every integer $r\geq 3$, almost all rainbow sum-free $r$-colorings of $[n]$ are 2-colorings. \end{cor}

 Now we turn to the extremal configurations of rainbow sum-free $r$-colorings.
 Let us first consider the case $r=3$.
 Similarly as in the Gallai coloring problem, two natural candidates of the extremal sets are the maximum restricted sum-free sets and the interval $[n]$.
-Note that for every restrict sum-free set $A$, we have $g(A, 3)\le 3^{\lfloor n/2 \rfloor+1} \ll g([n], 3)$.
-Our second theorem shows that for three colors the interval $[n]$ is indeed optimal. \begin{thm} There exists $n_0$ such that for all $n > n_0$, among all subsets of $[n]$, the interval $[n]$ is the unique rainbow 3-extremal set. \end{thm}
+Note that for every restricted sum-free set $A$, we have $g(A, 3)\le 3^{\lfloor n/2 \rfloor+1} < g([n], 3)$ for all $n\ge 3$.
+Our second theorem shows that for three colors the interval $[n]$ is indeed optimal.

+\begin{thm} There exists $n_0\in \mathbb{N}$ such that for all $n > n_0$, among all subsets of $[n]$, the interval $[n]$ is the unique rainbow 3-extremal set. \end{thm}